Pometry/Raphtory/src/main/scala/com/raphtory/dev/ethereum/README.md

 Time infection was run, address of node infected, status, List of transactions it was infected by.
-The list will contain, the taint status, the transaction hash, time of infection, value of coins it received and the node it was infected by.
+The list will contain, the taint status, the transaction hash, time of infection, and the node it was infected by.

 ### Use cases